Namchee/fav/README.md

   </a>
 </p>

-Fav is a next-generation favicons generator to generate a ready-to-use and compact favicon set for your 2021 websites.
+Fav is a next-generation favicons generator to generate a ready-to-use and compact favicon set for your modeern websites.

 Fav doesn't store any kind of data, since all image processing are done directly on your browser.

-Generate your favicon now with Fav by visiting [this link](https://fav-namchee.vercel.app/).
+Generate your favicons now with Fav by visiting [this link](https://fav.namchee.dev/).

 > Note: You can install Fav by clicking the install button on the top right side of browser's address bar.
 ## References